-CTCAE: Common Terminology Criteria for Adverse Events; CBC: Complete blood count; G0: Grade 0; G1: Grade 1; G2: Grade 2; G3: Grade 3 size.
-The used significance level (alpha) was 0.05, and the desired statistical power was 80%.
+CTCAE: Common Terminology Criteria for Adverse Events; CBC: Complete blood count; G0: Grade 0; G1: Grade 1; G2: Grade 2; G3: Grade 3

 Following prior research findings, the RR associated with definitive chemoradiation was estimated at approximately 65%.
 Our objective was to enhance this rate to 85% by administering statins.
 Consequently, our initial target sample size was 70 individuals for each experimental and control group.
 However, due to a slower-than-anticipated rate of subject enrollment, recruitment was halted after enlisting 35 participants, and an interim analysis was conducted.